 DiPaola Consulting is a leading expert in MEMS integration for sensor products.
 A webinar, Concurrent Design to Achieve High Performance and Low Cost: Case Study of a MEMS Automotive Pressure Sensor Design, highlights MEMS integration in practice.
 Presented by David DiPaola, Managing Director, this webinar was conducted for the MEMS Industry Group (MIG) as part of the educational series leading to the M2M Forum in May 2012.
 To access the webinar, you need to be a MIG member and it can be found under Resource Library (search title).
 For non MIG members, you can access the presentation here.

-David DiPaola currently holds five US patents and has four patent applications under review by the USPTO.
+David DiPaola currently holds six US patents and has one patent application under review by the USPTO.
 These patents highlight a portion of David's innovations.
 To review the patents please click the patent number below:

 - Patent No. 6,672,170, Hermetic Pressure Transducer, issued 2004

 - Patent No. 6,763,724, Hermetic Pressure Transducer, issued 2004